klovelovely/IMH5KIT/README.md

-# IM by taobao H5KIT
+# IM by taobao H5KIT & yeoman

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.